 The Foundation values the partnerships established with Newcombe-funded institutions and encourages programs and initiatives that effectively serve mature women students through regular conferences with program coordinators, campus visits, and the CWNF website.

-The Foundation's latest grants in support of this program total $727,500 for scholarships to be awarded in the 2012-13 academic year at thirty institutions, with an additional $351,500 offered as matching challenges to build Newcombe-endowed scholarship funds at thirty of these institutions.
+The Foundation's latest grants in support of this program total $658,000 for scholarships to be awarded in the 2016-17 academic year at twenty-nine institutions, with an additional $366,334 offered as matching challenges to build Newcombe-endowed scholarship funds at twenty-five institutions.

-From its inception, the Foundation has provided a total of $18 million in grants for Newcombe Scholarships for Mature Women Students at fifty-eight colleges and universities.
+From its inception, the Foundation has provided a total of $22.5 million in grants for Newcombe Scholarships for Mature Women Students at sixty-one colleges and universities.
 This is the largest of the Newcombe Scholarship programs in terms of money, lives affected and number of funded institutions.

-The Newcombe-endowed scholarship funds that benefit mature women students at thirty-three institutions reported a combined market value of $5.8 million as of Spring 2012.
-Cumulatively, these funds have produced over $1.4 million in income for Newcombe Scholarships.
+The Newcombe-endowed scholarship funds that benefit mature women (and men) students at thirty-seven institutions reported a combined market value of $9.7 million as of May 2016.
+Cumulatively, these funds have produced over $2.6 million in income for Newcombe Scholarships.